Memento Mori at Pertwee, Anderson and Gold

 If Memento Mori feels a little kitsch, it knows it does and it doesn’t care.

-Memento Mori is at Pertwee, Anderson and Gold until 14th June 2013, for further information visit here.
+Memento Mori is at Pertwee, Anderson and Gold until 14th June 2013.
+For further information visit the gallery’s website here.